decentraland/adr/content/ADR-51-catalyst-content-validations.md

 All validations will know this context and will decide if must do something different, but no validation list per context will exist, i.e. all validations will run on each deployment.

 Also, the concept of "entity version" will be removed, instead, timestamps will be used to perform protocol change validations.
 That is so, to avoid duplicated/deprecation logic.
-An example of this timestamp mechanism is</span> defined in (ADR-45)[1].
+An example of this timestamp mechanism is defined in (ADR-45)[1].

 ### Validations